 Yes.
 Our Total Optimization package includes the option to switch hosting providers if your current hosting provider is part of the problem.
 As an alternative, we do also offer standalone hosting migration as a completely managed service including site migration and DNS change management.

 Yes.
-Both the Advanced and Total Optimization packages do include image optimization as part of the service.
+Advanced, Total, and PageSpeed Optimization packages do include image optimization as part of the service.

 Yes.
-Both the Advanced and Total Optimization packages do include database optimization as part of the service.
+Advanced, Total, and PageSpeed Optimization packages do include database optimization as part of the service.

 Yes we do.
 But bear in mind that the more custom a site is, the more custom its optimizations often must be as well.